cvincent/rspec-fire-roles/README.md

    such that arguments must match some other role, though I don't know if such a restriction would be worth it.
 In practice, such a scenario is probably quite rare.
+ * The way rspec-fire works, there is no failure in a dependent class's spec if the role is simply not defined.
+This is intentional so that using `fire_double`s can be done in both isolation and integration.
+Be sure your roles are actually being required when you use them, which should be fast enough for isolated tests.
  * Anything else.
 Feedback is appreciated!

 ## Contributing